Delay-induced homoclinic bifurcations in modified gradient bistable systems and their relevance to optimisation: Eigenvalues of the fixed points

 the first AH bifurcation occurs, which is highlighted by a vertical red dashed line in Fig.~\ref{fig_eigenvalues_max}, and the respective values of eigenvalues are marked by red filled circles.
-For visualization purposes, for $J \tau \big(0,\frac{3\pi}{2} \big)$ we can mentally replace the stable infinite-dimensional manifold of the saddle-focus with a two-dimensional centre manifold of its first AH bifurcation.
-In this approximation, the given fixed point would represent a saddle-focus with a one-dimensional unstable manifold and a two-dimensional stable manifold, as schematically shown in Fig.~\ref{fig_homocl_2d-3d_2well_right_cycle}(k).
+For visualisation purposes, for $J \tau \big(0,\frac{3\pi}{2} \big)$ we can mentally replace the stable infinite-dimensional manifold of the saddle-focus with a two-dimensional centre manifold of its first AH bifurcation.
+In this approximation, the given fixed point would represent a saddle-focus with a one-dimensional unstable manifold and a two-dimensional stable manifold, as explained in more detail in Section~\ref{todouble}.
 If there is a well of $V$ nearby, the stable and unstable manifolds can form a homoclinic loop at some $\tau$ from inside $ \big(0,\frac{3\pi}{2J} \big)$.
-With this, Shilnikov's theorem for ODEs \cite{Shilnikov_chaos_from_homoclinic_loop_DANSSSR65,Shilnikov_homoclinic_loop_MUSSR68} verified for a special form of (\ref{dde_tau_1}) \cite{Walther_DDE_heteroclinic_to_periodic_TAMS85,Walther_DDE_periodic_orbits_from_homoclinic_BCP89}, predicts that for a safe loop with $\sigma 0$ (see \ref{sec_homo_fixed} for the definition of $\sigma$ and Shilnikov's theorem), which is true for $J \tau [0,1.975)$, the homoclinic loop breaks down to form a stable periodic orbit.
+With this, Shilnikov's theorem for ODEs \cite{Shilnikov_chaos_from_homoclinic_loop_DANSSSR65,Shilnikov_homoclinic_loop_MUSSR68} verified for a special form of (\ref{dde_tau_1}) \cite{Walther_DDE_heteroclinic_to_periodic_TAMS85,Walther_DDE_periodic_orbits_from_homoclinic_BCP89}, predicts that for a safe loop with $\sigma 0$ (see \ref{sec_homo_fixed} for the definition of $\sigma$ and Shilnikov's theorem), which exists for $J \tau [0,1.975)$, the homoclinic loop breaks down to form a stable periodic orbit.
 If the loop is dangerous with $\sigma 0$, the resultant regime should be chaotic at least in ODEs \cite{Shilnikov_chaos_from_homoclinic_loop_DANSSSR65,Shilnikov_homoclinic_loop_MUSSR68}, although to the best of our knowledge this was not verified for DDEs.

 Note, that at $ \tau_{\textrm{AH1}}$ a saddle periodic orbit is born from the saddle point at the maximum, which is an intersection of a stable and an unstable manifolds.
-At larger $\tau$ the manifolds of this saddle orbit can form a loop, whose breakdown can give birth to chaos, as discussed in Sec.~\ref{sec_homo_cycle}.
+At larger $\tau$ the manifolds of this saddle orbit can form a loop, whose breakdown can give birth to chaos, as discussed in Section~\ref{sec_homo_cycle}.